Therapy in Boston and online across MA - Specializing in DBT, Trauma & Anxiety

 Hi, I’m Betsy Harris, LICSW (she/her)

-I'm a Boston-based therapist providing trauma-informed therapy for adults struggling with anxiety, PTSD, overwhelming emotions, or painful relationship patterns.
-I’m a down-to-earth, authentic therapist who’s dedicated to helping you heal from the past and create a more balanced, fulfilling life.
+I'm a Boston-based therapist and the founder of Better Balance Counseling, LLC.
+I provide trauma-informed therapy for adults struggling with anxiety, PTSD, overwhelming emotions, or painful relationship patterns.

-I’m not just here to nod and listen - I’ll validate the hard stuff, offer honest feedback, and sometimes bring in humor or TV show references to help things click.
+I’m a down-to-earth, authentic therapist who blends depth with lightness.
+My clients describe me as compassionate, real, and direct.
+I’ll validate the hard stuff, give you honest feedback, and sometimes even bring in humor or a TV reference to help things click.

-Therapy with me is a space where you don’t have to pretend to be fine.
+Most importantly: I believe people can get better - and I’ve seen therapy change lives.
+With me, you don’t have to pretend to be fine.
 You get to be real, and I’ll be right there with you.

 Common Topics I Help With

-Struggling with perfectionism, body shame, or people-pleasing
+- Struggling with perfectionism, body shame, or people-pleasing

 My Approach

 When it comes to healing, I think of it like the difference between mowing weeds and pulling them out at the root.
+Surface fixes may help for a little while, but they don’t create lasting change.

 I use evidence-based therapies to help you do just that.

-EMDR (Eye Movement Desensitization and Reprocessing) helps process and heal the lingering impact of trauma.
+- EMDR (Eye Movement Desensitization and Reprocessing): helps process and heal the lingering impact of trauma.

 My Background & Training